qpe-y9d37y/rst2docx/README.md

 * The `tmp` directory contains a documentation about python-docx and some details about how to create a MS Word Template.
 This documentation is also used as an example of reStructuredText documentation and formatted DOCX file.
 * The `utils` directory contains the script to format reStructuredText documentation to MS Word docx files.

+## Prerequisites

+To be able to use rst2docx, `python3` and the python package `python-docx` should be installed.

 ## Configuration Files

 ### MS Word Template